What To Know About Setting Boundaries In Relationships

 Setting effective and reasonable boundaries can be an important element in any relationship.
 Whether you’re communicating with a spouse or setting expectations with a colleague at work, boundaries can establish guidelines for how you would like to be treated and may help promote your safety.
 That said, setting and enforcing reasonable boundaries can sometimes be challenging, especially when conflicts arise.

-Understanding the difference between reasonable and unreasonable boundaries may be the first step toward building respectful, fulfilling relationships.
+Understanding the importance of setting boundaries—as well as the difference between reasonable and unreasonable boundaries—may be the first step toward building respectful, fulfilling relationships.
 Additional skills, such as improving communication and self-reflection, may also help a person achieve success in personal and professional relationships.
-Here, we’ll examine what reasonable and unreasonable boundaries can look like, then we’ll explore strategies and techniques for setting reasonable boundaries to improve interpersonal relationships.
+Here, we’ll examine what reasonable and unreasonable boundaries can look like.
+We’ll also explore strategies and techniques for setting reasonable boundaries to improve interpersonal relationships—including, if needed, working with a therapist.

 What are boundaries in relationships?